Carey Fraser

 Carey Mordaunt, Countess of Peterborough and Monmouth (c.
 1658 – 13 May 1709), was an English courtier.
 She was a maid of honour to Charles II's queen consort, Catherine of Braganza, from 1674 to 1680, and one of the Hampton Court Beauties painted by Sir Godfrey Kneller for Queen Mary II.

 Life

 Her father was Sir Alexander Fraser, 1st Baronet, of Durris in the County of Kincardine (1607–1681), physician to Charles II, and her mother was Mary Carey, daughter of Sir Ferdinando Carey and Philippa Throckmorton.

+In 1672 she was granted an annual pension of £200 for her service as maid of honour to the queen.
 In 1678 she married Charles Mordaunt, 2nd Viscount Mordaunt (1658–1735), later 3rd Earl of Peterborough, and created Earl of Monmouth (in 1689).
+He was a distant cousin.
 The marriage was, however, kept secret until May 1680.